mjeronimo/carma2/README.md

 * CarmaNode
     * A base class for CARMA nodes in the system
     * Derives from rclcpp_lifecycle::LifecycleNode (could also be a template that can use either Node or LifecycleNode)
-    * Automatically creates a bond with the lifecycle manager (see: https://github.com/ros/bond_core)
     * System alert capable

 * Perception Subsystem